 What do you get when investing with PeerStreet?

-One one of the appeals of real estate investing (especially debt investments) is that the investment is backed by a tangible asset that can be sold off to recover investor money if something goes wrong.
-But as with many of the crowdfunded real estate investment platforms, your investment is, strictly speaking, not actually secured by the underlying property.
-Instead you receive what’s known as a “Mortgage-Dependent Promissory Note” which entitles you to a specific share of the principal and interest payments received from the borrower on the mortgage.
+One of the appeals of real estate investing (especially debt investments) is that the investment is backed by a tangible asset that can be sold off to recover investor money if something goes wrong.
+But as with many of the crowdfunded real estate investment platforms, your investment with is, strictly speaking, not actually secured by the underlying property.
+Instead you receive what’s known as a “Borrower-Dependent Payment Note” which entitles you to a specific share of the principal and interest payments received from the borrower on the mortgage.

 Potential returns and cashflow